 Transfer of utilities

 After closing, it’s important for both parties to discuss the details of transferring utilities.
-Planning ahead with utility setup will ease the transition between the seller and buyer and will insure that you don’t incur extra costs after the property transaction.
+Planning ahead with utility setup will ease the transition between the seller and buyer and will ensure that you don’t incur extra costs after the property transaction.

 Truth-in-Sale of Housing Evaluation (TISH)